UPC/ravada/docs/docs/INSTALL.rst

 We also need an user and a password to connect to the database.
 It is customary to call it *rvd_user*.
 In this stage the system wants you to set a password for the sql connection.

+..
+Warning:: If installing ravada on Ubuntu 18 or newer you should enter your user's password instead of mysql's root password.

 Create the database:

 ::